Wondering how to succeed in your Social Media Campaigns?

 I know it’s really weird but the campaign is great.
-Basically what they did is they set up a fake profile for Chip Baskets on LinkedIn and this campaign was really great because it felt totally natural.
+Basically what they did is they set up a fake profile for Chip Baskets on LinkedIn and this campaign was great because it felt totally natural.

-If you weren’t familiar with the show or Zach Galifianakis, you probably would think it was real.
+If you weren’t familiar with the show or Zach Galifianakis, you would probably think it was real.
 It was funny, it was unexpected, it was great.

-So this was a campaign on Facebook by Airbnb to promote their new app.
+This was a campaign on Facebook by Airbnb to promote their new app.

 This was a campaign for both Twitter and Facebook by the British company Lidl.
-Basically what they did is they tap into the relatable experience of slicing into an avocado and not knowing which side the pit was gonna be on to predict the winner of soccer matches and people loved it.
+Basically what they did is they tapped into the relatable experience of slicing into an avocado and not knowing which side the pit was gonna be on to predict the winner of soccer matches and people loved it.

 If you want to ask questions or share your experience, we’re always happy to hear from you!

 Additionally, I highly recommend that you visit our "What is Hashtag and Why Do We Need It?"" article to increase your leads on social media!